ucb-art/bag3_readthedocs/docs/source/structure.rst

 Workspace Components
 ====================

-In the spirit of enabling process agnostic generators, the BAG workspace has some process agnostic generator repositories, one process specific primitives library, and data repositories containing process specific yamls for the generator repositories.
+In the spirit of enabling process agnostic generators, the BAG workspace rigorously maintains a clear separation between process agnostic generator repositories, and process specific primitives library and data repositories containing process specific yamls for the generator repositories.

 Process agnostic submodules
 ---------------------------